Infantry in the American Civil War: Organization

 The regiment was the foundational unit for mustering, training and maneuvering infantry during the Civil War.
 The typical infantry regiment nominally consisted of about 1,000 soldiers organized into ten companies.
-It was commanded by a colonel (assisted by a lieutenant colonel and at least one major), with a dedicated headquarters and a band of musicians (later removed).
+It was commanded by a colonel (assisted by a lieutenant colonel and at least one major), with a dedicated headquarters and a band of musicians (the band later removed).
 Regiments were designated by a number and the name of the state that raised them, such as the 10th New York or 48th Mississippi.
 Each regiment also had their regimental colors, flags which not only served to denote position and alignment on the battlefield but which held special emotional significance.
 To be chosen as the color guard charged with protecting these flags was a special honor, and one of the most dangerous positions in the regiment.

 The actual authorized strength for a regiment could vary greatly.
-Within the Union Army there were three different regimental models: pre-war Regular Army regiments had an authorized strength of 878 soldiers; new Regular Army regiments created for the war were authorized up to 2,452 soldiers; and regiments raised by the states for the United States Volunteers ranged from 866 to 1,046.
+Within the Union Army there were three different regimental models: pre-war Regular Army regiments had an authorized strength of 878 soldiers; new Regular Army regiments created for the war were authorized up to 2,452 soldiers; and regiments raised by the states for the Volunteers Army ranged from 866 to 1,046.
 The Confederate States Army had their infantry regiments fixed to a maximum strength of 1,045, but they also experimented with forming legions, large regiments that combined infantry with cavalry and artillery.
 The concept was abandoned soon after the war began however for being too unwieldy.

-The official structure for regiments were not always followed: the 66th Georgia for example constituted 1,500 soldiers organized into thirteen companies at its formation, while the 14th Indiana was formed with 1,134 men.
+The official structure for regiments was not always followed: the 66th Georgia for example constituted 1,500 soldiers organized into thirteen companies at its formation, while the 14th Indiana was formed with 1,134 men.
 Nor did regiments stay at full strength.
 After just six months of duty, a regiment which started with 1,000 men often could muster only 600 or 700 on account of desertions, illness, detachment on special duty, and other factors.
 On average the fighting strength of a Civil War regiment was just 400 soldiers, with Union regiments having slightly more and Confederate regiments slightly less.
+Ironically, the smaller size of regiments had the unintended effect of making them more maneuverable and easier to command on the battlefield.

 The eventual fate of many regiments was to continue losing soldiers until they were deemed combat ineffective and either consolidated or disbanded.
 Both armies made attempts to replenish regiments back to their full strength, but the process was haphazard and infrequent; nor was it helped by governors who preferred to meet their quotas by creating new regiments as a form of patronage.
 On the whole though, the Confederates put more effort into funneling replacements into existing regiments.
-Ironically, the smaller size of regiments had the unintended effect of making them more maneuverable and easier to command on the battlefield.